helena-spawn/grass-demo/readme.md

         this._curveEnd.add(wind.mult(this._curveEndMultiplier));
     };

-Here I multiply the force on the curve end control point to create a circular movement.
+Here I multiply the force on the curveEnd control point to create a circular movement.

-The applyBounds function bounces the points back and forth between a maximum distance.
+The applyBounds function reverses the force and bounces the points back and forth.

     applyBounds = (): void =>
     {